 Emulsions are prepared to stabilize two or more immiscible liquids.
 In the latex industry emulsions are prepared to stabilize oil-type ingredients in water.

 In the direct method, emulsifying agents, colloidal stabilizers (soap), and thickeners are dissolved in water.
 Then the oil is added to it under high-speed stirring.

 The fatty acid (emulsifier) is dissolved in oil which is to be emulsified.
 An alkaline is dissolved in water together with any colloid stabilizer and thickeners required.
 Then the oil phase is added into the aqueous phase with rapid stirring

-The prepared dispersions or emulsions should be stored in a container made from material that is chemical resistant to it.
+The prepared dispersions or emulsions should be stored in a container made from material that is chemically resistant to it.
 As far as possible the stability of dispersions & emulsion should be compatible with that of latex.
 Furthermore, it is better if the stabilizing systems are similar.
-As far as possible the pH of the solutions, dispersions & emulsions should be adjusted to that of latex to which they are added.
+As far as possible the pH of the solutions, dispersions & emulsions should be adjusted to that of the latex to which they are added.

 polymerdatabase.com - Accelerators for Sulfur Vulcanization of Rubbers